andikatjacobdennis/UML/class/ClassDiagram.md

-# UML 2.5.1 Class Diagram Tutorial: Modeling a Shopping Cart System
+# UML 2.5.1 Class Diagram Tutorial: Modeling a Shopping Cart System with Interfaces
 This module provides a comprehensive guide to creating a Class Diagram adhering to UML 2.5.1 standards (as defined by the Object Management Group specification, formal/2017-12-05, dated December 2017).
 Using the **shopping cart system** as a practical example, this tutorial models the system's static structure, incorporating **interfaces**, **realization** relationships, and reviewer feedback to define contracts for key behaviors.
 Class Diagrams model classes, attributes, operations, and relationships, building on the prior Use Case, Activity, and Class Diagram modules.
 This tutorial is designed for developers, analysts, and designers to document and design the system's data and behavior effectively.

 **Pro Tip:** Refer to the UML 2.5.1 specification at [https://www.omg.org/spec/UML/](https://www.omg.org/spec/UML/) for detailed insights into interfaces, realization, abstract classes, and enums to ensure modeling precision.